atreyasha/spp-explainability/docs/develop.md

-    1.  improve cryptic parts of code to be more easily readable, such as workflow for loading pre-computed patterns inside the soft patterns classifier -\> it can only be understood by studying the code whereas it should be more structured with clear conditionals
+    1.  improve cryptic parts of code to be more easily readable, such as workflow for loading pre-computed patterns inside the soft patterns classifier and model checkpointing -\> it can only be understood by studying the code whereas it should be more structured with clear conditionals

     2.  ensure consistent variable names for variables used in different scopes